-The Importance of Training and Mentoring Your Financial Officers
+The Importance of Training and Coaching Your Financial Officers

-Are your AFT departments ready to move your company to the next level?
+Prepare your AFT departments to move your company to the next level.

 Owners, CEOs and SFOs should expect their AFT departments to:

 - Understand industry best practices for financial reporting and accounting.

 - Master the income statement, balance sheet and cash flow statement, including how to use these tools in forecasting and planning for your company’s future.